Summary

 Non-glioma tumours

-- Meningioma – common primary brain tumour that starts in the membranes (meninges) covering the brain and spinal cord, usually benign and slow growing.
+- Meningioma – most common primary brain tumour that starts in the membranes (meninges) covering the brain and spinal cord, usually benign and slow growing.

 - Pituitary tumour – starts in the pituitary gland, usually benign